DomainDrivenArchitecture/ddaArchitecture/en/80_devops/40_architecture/Decisions.md

 ```

 ### deprecated
-By using group-based configuration we replace old additional-configuration
+By using group-based configuration, we replace old configuration
 ```
 {:node-specific-config           ; fixed key {:my-node-id                   ; nodes identifier